jacksonsugar/NTFS4MAC/README.md

 3. Connect NTFS drive to computer

-4. run this script within folder $  '''python Configure_NTFS.py'''
+4. run this script within folder $

+'''
+python Configure_NTFS.py
+'''

 4.5.
 If prompted to allow software access to computer --> do so